Applications for Employment

 - First Aid Certificate, or achievement within 2 months of employment

-- Ability to swim and support service users in and around water-based activities
+- Ability to swim and support participants in and around water-based activities

-- Experience in working with people with disabilities, particularly challenging behaviour male clients
+- Experience in working with people with disabilities, particularly those that exhibit challenging behaviour, especially male participants

 - Knowledge of Disability Inclusion Act 2013 & Disability Service Standards